abstract

 - Enter your object class names.

-- RetinaNet ResNet50 FPN V2 runs automatically and suggests bounding boxes for each image.
+- Choose an auto-suggestion engine — RetinaNet ResNet50 FPN V2 (COCO classes) or OWL-v2 (open-vocabulary, any text prompt) — and let it suggest bounding boxes for each image.

 - Refine boxes via drag-and-drop; navigate images with arrow keys — annotations save automatically.